OSGeo/OSGeoLive-doc/en/quickstart/mapproxy_quickstart.rst

 **geoserver**:
   The US population rendered by the Geoserver WMS.
 This layer also supports ``GetFeatureInfo`` requests which are cascaded to the source WMS.
-  You need to start Geoserver with *Start Geoserver* before accessing this layer.
+  You need to start Geoserver with |osgeolive-appmenupath-geoserver| before accessing this layer.

 **mapnik_geoserver**:
   This layer demonstrates the ability to combine multiple sources into one layer.
 It combines the world population from Mapnik with the US population from Geoserver.
 The ``GetFeatureInfo`` support for the US population is still available.

-  You need to start Geoserver with *Start Geoserver* before accessing this layer.
+  You need to start Geoserver with |osgeolive-appmenupath-geoserver| before accessing this layer.

 Create you own configuration